 Security Service Federal Credit Union offers unique benefits for military members serving overseas.
-Members have access to loans with a low fixed APR of 3.99% to help with financial needs related to the deployment process as well as a program that will reduce insurance costs for storing a car or arrange to ship the car overseas.
+Members have access to loans with a low fixed APR to help with financial needs related to the deployment process as well as a program that will reduce insurance costs for storing a car or arranging to ship the car overseas.
 There’s also an exclusive customer service line for military personnel.

 Security Service Federal Credit Union highlights